MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/Remove-MgEducationMeAssignmentResource.md

 ## SYNOPSIS
 Delete a specific educationAssignmentResource attached to an assignment.
 In general, only teachers in the class can remove a resource.
-However, teachers cannot remove resources marked as 'distributeToStudents', after the assignment has been published to students.
+However, teachers can't remove resources marked as 'distributeToStudents', after the assignment has been published to students.
-This API is supported in the following national cloud deployments.
+This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Remove-MgBetaEducationMeAssignmentResource](/powershell/module/Microsoft.Graph.Beta.Education/Remove-MgBetaEducationMeAssignmentResource?view=graph-powershell-beta)

 ## SYNTAX